GregK10/GK_722_project/1_Perf_and_the_reference_genome.md

 ## Initial run of PERF

-For the first part of my project, I tested the algorithm PERF on the A. fumigatus reference strain af293.
-PERF is a recently developed to identify microsatellite alleles from DNA sequences.
+For the first part of my project, I tested the algorithm PERF on the_ A. fumigatus_ reference strain Af293.
+PERF is a recently developed algorith that identifies SSR motifs from within DNA sequences.

-Installing the dependencies required for PERF to run
+I needed to install the dependencies required for PERF to run.
 ```{bash}
 $ mkdir 722_project ; cd 722_project/
 $ module load python/3